inventree/InvenTree/docs/docs/report/labels/part_labels.md

 {% endraw %}
 ```

+!!! warning "Spaces"
     Note that for parameters which include a `space` character in their name, lookup using the "dot" notation won't work!
 In this case, try using the [key lookup](../helpers.md#key-access) method:

 ```html
 {% raw %}